SZULLM/GossipCop-LLM/README.md

 7. Pragmatics
    - [Q10]:Is the text devoid of colloquialisms, slang, or regional phrases that would indicate a human author?

-We used ChatGLM3 to ask these 10 questions on all the above data and get the corresponding rationales.
-(R1-R10 correspond to Q1-Q10, respectively)
+We used ChatGLM3 to ask these 10 questions on all data and get the corresponding rationales.
+(R1-R10 correspond to Q1-Q10, respectively).
+These rationales can be used as extra information to support the 4 classes (human/robot-fake/legitimate).
+Here is an example:

 ```json
 {